ftqtfff/TimingFunctionVerification/README.md

 # TimingFunctionVerification
-Use invariants as constraints to speed up the verification of timing-related network functions
+Use invariants as constraints to speed up the verification of timing-related network functions.

+# Tutorial